Discover the stunning desert landscape with rocky hills and numerous tall cacti under a partly cloudy sky, perfect for day trips from Tucson.

 Dining options are diverse, with fine dining at Primo and casual bites at Signature Grill.
 If you love hiking, the nearby trails are a perfect way to explore the Arizona landscape.

-The JW Marriott is also great for families, with multiple pools and activities for children.
+The JW Marriott is also ideal for families, offering multiple pools and activities specifically designed for children.

 2. Ritz at Dove Mountain